PolinaKhristenko/Alef-test/README.md

 Main requirements:

-- Email validation
+- Email validation;
-- Adding an item to the cart/fav should trigger a confirmation message
+- Adding an item to the cart/fav should trigger a confirmation message;
-- Click on a smaller photos switch the item's main photo
+- Click on a smaller photos switch the item's main photo;
-- '+' and '-' change the quantity
+- '+' and '-' change the quantity;
-- Click on burger menu opens nav and closes respectively (mobile version)
+- Click on burger menu opens nav and closes respectively (mobile version);
 - Header is fixed.
-Scrolling down makes it disappear, scrolling up makes it appear again.
+Scrolling down makes it disappear, scrolling up makes it appear again;
-- Responsive layout
+- Responsive layout;
-- Vue.js
+- Vue.js;
-- All the links states should be used
+- All the links states should be used ;